CallaJun/CallaJun.github.io/csinternships.md

 # Places to Apply: Summer 2019 Internships

 Please send any additions or report expired links to [me](mailto:placestoapply@callacarter.com).
+If you're a freshman or sophomore trying to find your first internship, [this guide](/csfrosh) might help you out.

 ## Short Applications, no account creation <20 seconds-1 minute